-a.
-Checking the Oil Level in the Compressor - All Units

-- 1 Ideally, ambient temperature should be between 40_F and 100_F. - 2 Operate the unit in cooling mode for at least 20 minutes. - 3 Check the controller function code Cd1 for the suction modulation valve (SMV) position.
-It should be at least 20% open. - 4 Locate the oil sight glass on the side of the compressor (item 8, Figure 2-3,).
+- a.
+Checking the Oil Level in the Compressor - 1 Ideally, ambient temperature should be between 40_F and 100_F. - 2 Operate the unit in cooling mode for at least 20 minutes. - 3 Check the controller function code Cd1 for the suction modulation valve (SMV) position.
+It should be at least 20% open. - 4 Locate the oil sight glass on the side of the compressor (item 7, Figure 2-3).

+- 5 Turn Start/Stop switch off and allow oil to drain into compressor sump.
 Oil level must be visible in the sight glass.
 If it is not visible, oil must be added to the compressor. - b.
-Adding Oil with Compressor in System Units with Standard Piping (with Service Valves)

-- The recommended method is to add oil using an oil pump at the oil return service valve (see item 17, Figure 2-3) - 2.
+Adding Oil with Compressor in System - 1.
+The recommended method is to add oil using an oil pump at the oil return service valve (see item 15, Figure 2-3) - 2.
 In an emergency where an oil pump is not available, oil may be drawn into the compressor through the oil return service valve.